D10221/milligrami/readme.md

-doesnt incuse 'milligram.css'
+doesnt include 'milligram.css'

-from webpack build, from consumer
+If from webpack build, ...from consumer

     '@import '~milligram/dist/milligram.css';
 or directly into "index.html"